Crouze/KABtronics_24h_clock_mod/README.md

 ![](/images/main_board_top.jpg)

 Good luck!
 And I would much appreciate it if you can share your succesful implementation (preferably via [my blog](https://blog.crouze.com/transistor-clock/)).

+NOTE: I do not take any responsibility, nor will I support when the modification does not work.